 One Day In Hoi An – What To Do

 An idyllic morning

-Hoi An is famous for colorful lanterns lighting up the alleyways every night, but not many people know the appeal of the town in the morning.
+Hoi An is famous for colorful lanterns lighting up the alleyways every night, but not many people know the appeal of the town in the morning, especially the beach.

 Admiring the breathtaking Hoi An sunrise